What do you make with pork, avocado, mango, and red hots? Pork Taco Burgers with Red Hot Mango Pickles topped with avocado crema.

 Oh, yes I did.

-I put that spicy taco sauce from Red Duck in there along with the zesty Mexican portobello mushroom blend.
+I put that spicy taco sauce from Red Duck in these Pork Taco Burgers along with the zesty Mexican portobello mushroom blend.
 And they both make these burgers amazing.
 Seriously amazing.
 I can’t get enough of them eat them two days in a row at least amazing.

 I would have had them today, but the hubs was going to be home close to dinner time so I had to make him something to eat.
 But the thought SERIOUSLY crossed my mind and I almost did have them again today.